haziqj/academic-kickstart/content/teaching/sm4331/_index.md

 markup: mmark
 ---

-Before I get access to Canvas, use this website to obtain relevant material for the course.
+Use this website to obtain relevant material for the course.

 ### Schedule